 Thirty years ago Zio Johno, which means “Uncle” in Italian, came to the United States with an idea in his mind: a zio style restaurant.
 He started working non-stop 12 to 14 hours a day, six days a week, and he saved every penny he could.

 In 1984, Johno arrived in Cedar Rapids with his savings and invested it in a restaurant, Zio Johno’s Spaghetti House, across the street from Coe College.
 Business was slow at first, but as word got around, his restaurant began to thrive.
-A few years later a second restaurant on First Avenue, a third on Edgewood road…to today, seven restaurants; Cedar Rapids, Marion, Iowa City, North Liberty, or Anamosa.
+A few years later a second restaurant on First Avenue, a third on Edgewood road…to today, seven restaurants; Cedar Rapids, Marion, Iowa City, or North Liberty.